emberjs/rfcs/text/0000-ember-data-links-meta-improvements.md

 # Drawbacks

-- massive increase of low level, public API
+-  increase of low level, public API
 - though it extends the concept of references, it's a significant increase of API surface